canonical/rockcraft/docs/tutorials/chisel.rst

     :end-before: [docs:skopeo-copy-end]
     :dedent: 2

-Now you can run a container from the ROCK:
+Now you can run a container from the rock:

 .. literalinclude:: code/chisel/task.yaml
     :language: bash